The paramedical exam (

 Yes, your lab results are available soon after completing your paramed exam.
 Your agent can help you get a copy too.

-Life insurance companies pay for the
+The life insurance companies pay for the

 No, in fact, more and more companies are eliminating the

 In most cases, no. If you end up with unfavorable lab results it will easier to move you to another life insurer rather than getting the initial company to allow retesting.
+This is especially true if you were declined for life insurance with the last company.

 In the rare cases where the insurance company does allow retesting, the insured has to pay for the retest.